earloc/hasso/README.md

 # Verbs / commands

-Hasso uses a verb-style CLI, similar to git or other popular cli's out there.
+Hasso uses a verb-style cli, similar to git or other popular cli's out there.
-To show some help about the possible verbs and it's parameters, just ommit any parameters.
+To show some help about the possible verbs and it's parameters, just ommit any parameters:

 ```
 Usage: